moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 - Extensive experience with customer success metrics, KPIs, and reporting, with a focus on driving business outcomes.
 - Willingness to travel frequently within the region and globally as required.

-### Sr. Manager SSOM Job Grade
+### Sr. Manager RSSM Job Grade

-The Sr. Manager SSOM is a job grade level 9.
+The Sr. Manager RSSM is a job grade level 9.

-### Sr. Manager SSOM Performance Indicators
+### Sr. Manager RSSM Performance Indicators

 - [Services bookings and revenue per agreed plan](handbook/sales/#performance-indicators)
 - Successful launch and adoption of new service offerings
 - Team Retention

-### Sr. Manager SSOM Career Ladder
+### Sr. Manager RSSM Career Ladder

-The next steps for the Sr. Manager SSOM Job Family would be to move to a Director, Success Services Offerings job family.
+The next steps for the Sr. Manager RSSM Job Family would be to move to a Director, Success Services job family.

-## Director, Success Services Offerings
+## Director, Success Services

-The Director, Success Services Offerings is a strategic leader, blending technical acumen with a customer-centric approach.
+The Director, Success Services is a strategic leader, blending technical acumen with a customer-centric approach.
 They are accountable for shaping, developing, and delivering our innovative paid success plan offerings and service designs, focusing on exceeding the evolving needs of our customers.
 The director role involves coordinating with various internal and external stakeholders to set a long-term vision and strategy for our Service offerings, ensuring they align with company goals and drive customer value and business growth.

-### Director, Success Services Offerings Responsibilities:
+### Director, Success Services Responsibilities:

  - Strategic Leadership: Develop and articulate a clear vision for paid success plan offerings, ensuring alignment with company goals and customer needs.
  - Product and Service Development: Lead the design and iterative development of new and existing service offerings, ensuring they are customer-centric, scalable, and technologically advanced.